Hazzeard History, Family Crest & Coats of Arms

 The surname Hazzeard was first found in Gloucestershire where "soon after the Conquest a branch settled."

-Important Dates for the Hazzeard family
+Early History of the Hazzeard family

 This web page shows only a small excerpt of our Hazzeard research.
 Another 56 words (4 lines of text) are included under the topic Early Hazzeard History in all our PDF Extended History products and printed products wherever possible.